 “Solar power [can be used] to add lighting, charge your devices, and power your tools,” Alex Beale, owner of Footprint Hero, shares.
 “Adding solar power will be an instant upgrade to your shed, and it makes for a fun DIY project.”

 Does your he-shed need running water for a bar or sink?
 Gas to power a small stove?
 Electricity and a WiFi extender to reach from the house to the haven?
 If so, think about your utilities first and make sure you can build (safely!) around them.

 Also consider the durability of your materials, from the exterior to the interior beams and structure.
 Undoubtedly, there will be UV rays, varying temperatures, and moisture—no matter where you’re located.
 Be sure to plan for this with materials that can withstand exposure to the elements, or by swapping to outdoor furniture and décor, if necessary.

 The vibe of the perfect he-shed is really going to depend on the person.
 If you’re planning this as a surprise, be sure to consider what the he-shed dweller cares about, does in his free time, or obsesses over.

 As you plan, ask questions like: What does he do for work or free time?
 What does he watch on TV?
 What apps/games does he subscribe to?
 What music does he listen to?
 What characters, actors, or important figures does he love or admire?

 Asking these questions can help inform decisions around décor, art, wall hangings, design, or even furniture.

 “If you have fitness icons you admire, put up some posters in frames to keep the vibes more grownup than [a] college dorm.
-A poster of Rocky or your favorite UFC champ is much more motivating and won't make female guests feel uncomfortable or disrespected if they visit the he-shed.”
+A movie poster or your favorite UFC champ is much more motivating and won't make female guests feel uncomfortable or disrespected if they visit the he-shed.”